EVEprosper/ProsperUtilities/docs/prosperbot.md

 To clear/refresh the cache, use the keyword `please` in your request and the company name will be fetched again on the yahoo endpoint.

 ## !price [ticker] [please (OPTIONAL)]
-`!quote` returns a summary of the current price of a stock.
+`!price` returns a summary of the current price of a stock.
 This endpoint is furnished by yahoo through `pandas_datareader.data.get_quote_yahoo` function

-`!quote` also hits the following sub functions directly:
+`!price` also hits the following sub functions directly:
 * `!who` for company name (`get_company_name`)
 * `!news` for "most relevant article" (`get_news`)